Connected Mobility

 Cooperative Intelligent Transport Systems (C-ITS) enable real-time communication between vehicles and infrastructure, allowing road operators to manage mobility in a safer, more efficient and proactive way.

-Mobility is evolving from a model based on static information — such as variable message signs, radio broadcasts or applications consulted before travelling — to a dynamic and connected ecosystem, where roads, vehicles and digital systems continuously interact through the exchange of real-time data.
+Mobility is evolving from a model based on static information, such as variable message signs, radio or apps consulted before travelling, to a dynamic and connected ecosystem in which roads, vehicles and digital systems continuously collaborate through real-time data exchange.

-In this scenario, it is no longer only the vehicle that is intelligent: the infrastructure itself is becoming a digital asset capable of collecting data from the field, interpreting it and transforming it into operational information for both users and operators.
+In this scenario, it is no longer only the vehicle that is intelligent: the infrastructure itself is transformed into a digital asset capable of collecting data from the field, interpreting it and turning it into operational information for users and operators.

-For road operators, this means evolving from infrastructure managers into true mobility orchestrators, with a greater ability to anticipate critical events, coordinate traffic flows and optimise network management through an increasingly data-driven approach.
+For the road operator, this means evolving from an infrastructure operator into a true mobility orchestrator, with a greater ability to anticipate critical events, coordinate traffic flows and optimise network management through an increasingly data-driven approach.

 From data collection to proactive network management